Zingle/rest-api-documentation/error_codes.md

 2909 | The specified email domain is not permitted | 2910 | The specified email is already in use |
-2911 | The specified phone number is already in use | 3000 | Contact not found |
+2911 | The specified phone number is already in use | 2912 | That channel is already assigned to a service | 2913 | Service channel format is not valid for the specified type | 3000 | Contact not found |
 3001 | Missing value for contact custom field value | 3002 | Contact custom field not found |